Knowledge-Innovation-Centre/ESCO-Skill-Knowledge-Classification/README.md

 - Pandas
 - Scikit-learn

-You can install the required dependencies by running `pip install -r requirements.txt`.
+You can install the required dependencies by running `pip3 install -r requirements.txt`.